*This post has been updated on April 9, 2020

 I have yet to pursue more traditional literature on Paris—Baudelaire, Zola, and the like as well as Hemingway, McCullough, etc.—but here’s my recommended reading for those in love with the Paris dream.

-Travel to Paris, Provence, and beyond with these books set in France
+Francophile Books Set in Travel to Paris, Provence, and beyond

 Important note—these are not listed in any particular order:

 - F is for France, a Curious Cabinet of French Wonders by Piu Eatwell.
 An alphabetical breakdown of quintessential trivia and fun facts about France.
 Eatwell cleverly lends her English sensibilities while explaining the French je ne sais quoi.